Fantrax DGW-33 Player Picks

 Martin Dubravka (NEW vs LEI, NEW vs CRY $9.38)

-Newcastle may be inconsistent but they’re certainly improving.
+The Magpies may be inconsistent, but they’re certainly improving.
 Another clean sheet banked last time out and a couple of appealing-enough fixtures this time around leads us to consider a reasonably-priced Dubravka.

 ~